AGM Belief Revision, Semantically: Related Work

+\paragraph{{Grove} \cite{Grove1988}.} One semantic-based approach related to the one of K\&M was proposed by Grove \cite{Grove1988} for belief set revision in Boolean-closed compact logics.
+Strictly speaking, Grove's approach is not genuinely model-theoretic, as the space of mathematical objects on which he considers the preference relations consists of the inclusion-maximal consistent subsets of $\MC{L}$ rather than of proper worlds.
+However, under Grove's assumptions, one could define a ``alternative model theory'' where $\Omega$ is simply defined to be the inclusion-maximal consistent subsets of $\MC{L}$ and the satisfaction relation $\models$ is just set membership $\in$.
+Notably, this alternative model theory produces the same logical entailments as the original one, while it also exhibits the favorable property that any interpretation set $\Omega' \subseteq \Omega$ is expressible by some belief set $\K \subseteq \MC{L}$ (which is obtained by intersecting all elements of $\Omega'$).

-\paragraph{\citeauthor{Grove1988} \citeyear{Grove1988}.} One semantic-based approach related to the one of K\&M was proposed by Grove \citeyear{Grove1988} in the setting of Boolean-closed logics.
-Instead of a preorder relation $\releqK$, he originally characterized AGM revision operators via \emph{systems of spheres}, collections \textbf{S} of sets of interpretations satisfying certain conditions.
-The notion of a system of spheres is closely related to that of a faithful preorder relation $\releqK$ as the latter can be generated from the former \cite{KS_GaerdenforsRott1995}.
+Instead of starting from a preorder relation $\releqK$, Grove characterizes AGM revision operators via \emph{systems of spheres}, collections \textbf{S} of subsets of $\Omega$ satisfying certain conditions.
+Yet, the notion of a system of spheres is closely related to that of a faithful preorder relation $\releqK$ as one can be generated from the other \cite{KS_GaerdenforsRott1995}.
 Given a faithful preorder $\releqK$, for each $\I\in\Omega$, one can define $S_\I$ as a set of interpretations $\I'$ such that $\I'\releqK\I$.
-However, the set \textbf{S} of all such sets might not satisfy min-completeness in general (Grove \citeyear{Grove1988} denotes min-completeness with \emph{(S4)} -- one of the four conditions that must be satisfied for a sphere system).
-Delgrande and colleagues \citeyear{KS_DelgrandePeppasWoltran2018} then reformulated Grove's representation theorem stating that (expressed in our terminology) any AGM revision operator can be obtained from a compatible min-complete faithful preorder assignment, provided the set of interpretations is $\Omega$-expressible, i.e. for any subset $\Omega'\subseteq\Omega$ there exists a base $\G$ such that $\Mod{\G} = \Omega'$.
-In this formulation, Groves result also holds for logics with infinite $\Omega$.
+Notably, Grove's condition \emph{(S4)} for a system of spheres directly corresponds to the min-completeness requirement for the corresponding preference relation.

-Grove's result constitutes a special case of our representation theorem: from the assumption of Boolean-closedness, it follows that the considered logics are disjunctive and therefore free of critical loops (cf. \Cref{thm:when_tranisitive} and \Cref{cor:disjunctive_tpo}).
-The assumption of $\Omega$-expressibility immediately implies min-expressibility for all relations.
-In the light of these observations, Grove's result turns out to be a special case of the third variant of our result in \Cref{table:approaches}.
+Grove's result constitutes a special case of our representation theorem: from the assumption of Boolean-closedness, it follows that any logic under consideration must be disjunctive and therefore free of critical loops (cf. \Cref{thm:when_tranisitive} and \Cref{cor:disjunctive_tpo}).
+As discussed above, the definition of $\Omega$ immediately implies min-expressibility for all relations.
+In the light of these observations, Grove's result turns out to be a special case of the fifth variant of our result in \Cref{table:approaches}.
+Also, note that the requirement of compactness in Grove's approach serves to ensure the synchronization between the original and alternative model theories.
+In contrast, our approach operates on genuine interpretations right away, whence compactness is not required.